makersacademy/airport_challenge/ma_process.md

 ###TEST CASES

+- [ ] Airport has a default capacity
 - [ ] An error is raised if a plane is instructed to land and the number of planes in the airport equal capacity

 ###STORY 6